East Asia Economic Outlook

 East Asia Inflation

-Price pressures are low in much of East Asia—particularly in China, where prices fell year on year in February and March.
-The region’s huge manufacturing capacity and elevated savings rates are the cause.
-Over 2025 as a whole, East Asian inflation will average the lowest among all world regions, though Mongolia will see high inflation due to strong domestic demand.
+Price pressures are low in most of East Asia—especially in China, where prices fell year on year for the third straight month in April—due to huge manufacturing capacity and elevated savings rates.
+On average in 2025, East Asian inflation will average the lowest among all world regions, though Mongolia will see high inflation due to strong private spending.

 This chart displays Economic Growth (Real GDP, ann. var. %) for East Asia from 2010 to 2023.